aimms/how-to/Articles/112/112-Integer-properties.rst

     if P_anInteger then DialogMessage("It is true!") endif;
     !returns TRUE

 If neither of the two properties are set, then you will get a warning whenever the new compiler encounters an ambiguity.
-We recommended that you then make the proper selection when declaring a subset of ``Integers``.
+We recommended that you then make the proper selection when declaring a subset of :any:`Integers`.

 .. warning::